ruiz-salvat/VideoStream/README.md

 ## To Do List

+* Add and implement slug field to video model and Category system
+	* Develop propper front-end

 * Server setup

-	* Run spring with systemctl
+* Fix issue: need spring refresh to find video after upload
+	- by not storing the videos in the resource folder

+* Implement user roles

+* Extend admin page

 -- Milestone --

-* Fix issue: need spring refresh to find video after upload

 * Create and throw exceptions for User and Role

-* Add and implement slug field to video model
+* Unit Tests

 * WebSecurityConfig is deprecated -> update

-* Split login and registration controllers
+* Add application.properties to .gitignore

+-- Might do --

 * Create public and private components folder

 * Javascript constants file

-* Unit Tests

-* OAuth

-* Finish upload backend

-* Finish upload frontend
+* OAuth?

 * Droplet monitoring

-* Docker

-* Category system

 * Mobile view

-* Custom error page with handling
+* Custom error page with handling?

+* Docker?

+* Jenkins?

 ## Database setup